panva/node-oidc-provider/docs/README.md

 ## Mounting oidc-provider

-The following snippets show how a provider instance can be mounted to existing applications with a path prefix `/oidc`.
+The following snippets show how a Provider instance can be mounted to existing applications with a path prefix `/oidc`.

 Note: if you mount oidc-provider to a path it's likely you will have to also update the